 Once all players have had a turn, play returns to player one.

 If player one chooses to steal, the game continues with the player stolen from now having the choice to steal or keep player one’s gift.
-This would continue until all gift are frozen or all players are satisfied with the gits they have.
+This would continue until all gifts are frozen or all players are satisfied with the gits they have.

 No Steal Limit

 Gifts can be stolen as many times as people are willing to steal.
-This rule can make for a very long drawn out game with little or no end in sight.
+This rule can make for a very long-drawn-out game with little or no end in sight.
 I recommend avoiding this one.

 Tips To Make Your Game Epic